Noble-Lab/ALSO/README.md

 ## News and Updates

 * 2022-03-26
+  + for `04`, add additional code to remove singletons from split bam files

+* 2022-03-26
-  + add additional options, corrections to 04-split-index-repair-bam.sh
+  + add additional options, corrections to `04-split-index-repair-bam.sh`
     * "mm10" mode, which does not output POS and MPOS bed files
     * "strain" mode, which outputs POS and MPOS bed files
     * additional to sort and index bam infile if necessary
   + update associated test script for new modes

 * 2022-03-24
-  + update workflow chart with yellow box (preporcess step).
+  + update workflow chart with yellow box (preprocess step)
-  + update run script for preporcess step.
+  + update run script for preprocess step

 * 2022-03-23
-  + add 06-convert-bam-to-df_join-bed_write-rds.R
+  + add `06-convert-bam-to-df_join-bed_write-rds.R`
   + clean up repo, removing unneeded scripts and data files
   + update dependencies listed in `README`

 * 2022-03-20
   + add 05-lift-strain-to-mm10.sh
-  + add script to download and process liftOver chain files: get-liftOver-chains.sh
+  + add script to download and process liftOver chain files: `get-liftOver-chains.sh`
-  + add script to downsample bam files: generate-downsampled-bam.sh
+  + add script to downsample bam files: `generate-downsampled-bam.sh`
-  + minor changes to workflow scripts 01 and 04
+  + minor changes to workflow scripts `01` and `04`
   + update `README`, including sample-call section

 * 2022-03-19
-  + update workflow image.
+  + update workflow image
-  + update `README` for (filter reads with MAPQ < 30; then removing singleton; subread repair).
+  + update `README` for (filter reads with MAPQ < 30; then removing singleton; subread repair)
-  + update code for (filter reads with MAPQ < 30; then removing singleton; subread repair.).
+  + update code for (filter reads with MAPQ < 30; then removing singleton; subread repair.)

 * 2022-03-17
   + add new workflow image.